-ART 1103 3 Drawing Basics Theory and practice in basic skills of drawing and principles of perspective in representing threedimensional spaces.
-ART 1113 Design Basics 3, Fall A study of elements and principles of design, including static designs, rythmic designs, and contemporary design.
+ART 1103 Drawing Basics 3 Theory and practice in basic skills of drawing and principles of perspective in representing three- dimensional spaces.
+3 ART 1113 Design Basics 3, Fall A study of elements and principles of design, including static designs, rythmic designs, and contemporary design.
 A materials fee is charged.
-ART 1123 Color Theory 3, Spring A continuation of the study of the elements and principles of design with emphasis on color.
-ART 1133 Three-Dimensional Design 3, Spring A continuation of the study of the elements and principles of design in the three-dimensional form.
-Prerequisite: ART 1113.
+3, Fall ART 1123 Color Theory 3, Spring A continuation of the study of the elements and principles of design with emphasis on color.
+ART 1133 Three-Dimensional Design3, SpringA continuation of the study of the elements and principles of design in the three-dimensional form.Prerequisite: ART 1113.
 A materials fee is charged.
 ART 1999 Topics in Art 1 to 4, On Demand A lower-level course in a selected area of Art.
 Not for independent study.
 A materials fee may be charged.
-Art 2113 Historical Survey of Art I 3.
-Fall The study of the history and development of Western art and music from the pre-historic through the Gothic.
-Emphasis will be directed to the Greek, Roman, early Christian and Gothic.
-Attention will be given to the growth of iconography, media and styles in painting, sculpture, architecture and music.
-Major works and periods will be covered in order to develop aesthetic judgment and considerations of parallel trends in music.
-ART 2123 Historical Survey of Art II 3, Spring The study of the history and development of Western art and music from the Renaissance period through the present.
-Emphasis will be directed to the Renaissance, Neo-Classical and Romantic, Realist and Impressionistic and Modern movements.
-Major works and periods with considerations of parallel trends in music will be covered in order to develop an aesthetic judgment about the influence of styles and media in painting, sculpture, architecture and music upon the 20th century ART 2203 Introduction to Graphic Design 3, Fall A survey of various disciplines within graphic design.
+ART 2203 Introduction to Graphic Design 3, Fall A survey of various disciplines within graphic design.
 An exploration of the formal resources of visual communications, systems, conceptual principles and procedures underlying the practice of graphic design.
 The process of problem-solving by design; visualization, correlation of forms with their content, function, and context.
 A materials fee is charged.
 ART 2263 Fibers I 3 Basic techniques and understanding of fibers as an art medium.
 Experience given in off-loom and on-loom weaving.
 A materials fee is charged.
-ART 2313 3 Ceramics I Basic techniques and understanding of clay as an art medium.
+3 ART 2313 Ceramics I 3 Basic techniques and understanding of clay as an art medium.
 Experience given in coil, slab, and other hand building techniques.
 Beginning instruction on the potter's wheel.
 Instruction in glazing and firing techniques of stoneware and raku; application of clay body and glaze formulations.
 A materials fee is charged.
-3, Fall ART 2323 History and Principles of Animation A study of the comprehensive history and aesthetics of animation.
+ART 2323 History and Principles of Animation 3, Fall A study of the comprehensive history and aesthetics of animation.
 Screenings include a wide range of animated work from around the world including both commercial and experimental selections.
 Students create small projects using traditional animation techniques pertaining to course topics, culminating with an introduction into 3D animation software.
-Prerequesite: ART 1103, ART 1113.
-ART 2333 Painting I 3, Fall Studio experience in various painting styles and techniques including still life, landscape, and abstract.
-Exploration of the advantages and shortcomings of the various painting media.
-Prerequisite: ART 1103 or permission.
-ART 2503 Figure Drawing 3, Fall configuration and movement.
+Prerequesites: ART 1103, ART 1113.
+A materials fee is charged.
+ART 2333 Painting I3, FallStudio experience in various painting styles and techniques including still life, landscape, and abstract.
+Exploration of the advantages and shortcomings of the various painting media.3Prerequisite: ART 1103 or permission.3 ART 2503 Figure Drawing 3, Fall Studies in drawing with emphasis on the human figure, its skeletomuscular structure, configuration and movement.
 Drawing uses various approaches and media.
+3, Fall ART 2733 Introduction to Digital Photography (JMAS 2733) 3 An introduction to digital photography.
+Students will examine the techniques, aesthetics, and ethics of digital photography and image-editing software, exploring the art of visual communication through the dynamic medium of photography.
+Additional fee required.
+3 ART 2999 Independent Study in Art1 to 4Independent study for students who have completed a minimum of 24 hours with an overall Baverage.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Studyform.